• SAS Events

 II.
 ADMISSION TO THE DEPARTMENT

 Students who have a Master’s degree should also submit evidence of their performance in their Master’s program.
-If admitted, they may apply to have some of their M.A. work transferred toward the Ph.D. requirements.
+If admitted, they may apply to have some of their M.A. coursework transferred toward the Ph.D. requirements.
 All requests to transfer courses are evaluated by the Graduate Program Director in consultation with relevant department faculty members.
-There are limits on how many credits may be transferred, as described later.
-The Master’s thesis from a previous institution cannot be accepted as Qualifying Paper #1 (QP1) in our program, but, contingent on faculty approval and guidance, with substantial revision the original project can potentially be developed into a QP1 acceptable for our program.
+There are limits on how many credits may be transferred, as described later in this handbook.
+The Master’s thesis from a previous institution is not transferable.
+That is, it cannot be accepted as Qualifying Paper #1 (QP1) in our program.
+However, contingent on faculty approval and guidance, a project with demonstrated excellence can potentially be developed into a QP1 acceptable for our program but will likely still require substantial revision.
 More details are included below.

 < Previous Section: I. About the Program | Next Section: III.
 Financial Aid >